Deborah Kerr

-Deborah Jane Trimmer (30 September 1921 – 16 October 2007), known professionally as Deborah Kerr (/kɑr/), was a British film star.
-Known as "The English Rose" due to her red hair, Kerr rose to fame for her portrayals of proper, ladylike women, that often navigated societal expectations and stereotypes and quietly yearned for sexual freedom.
+Deborah Jane Trimmer (30 September 1921 – 16 October 2007), known professionally as Deborah Kerr (/kɑː/), was a British actress.
+Kerr rose to fame for her portrayals of proper, ladylike women, who often navigated societal expectations and stereotypes.
 Kerr attracted wide praise for her work, earning six Academy Award nominations for Best Actress.
 She was regarded as one of the best actresses of her generation.
-From the 1940s to the late 1960s, she was one of the most popular actresses in the world.
+From the 1940s to the 1960s, she was one of the most popular actresses in the world.

 Following a brief career as a ballerina, Kerr moved to the stage and acted in various Shakespeare productions and small plays before making her film debut in Major Barbara (1941).
 This led to additional leading roles which raised her profile, such as Love on the Dole (1941), Hatter's Castle (1942), and The Day Will Dawn (1942).
-In 1943, Kerr played three women in Michael Powell and Emeric Pressburger's romantic-war drama The Life and Death of Colonel Blimp, which consistently ranks among the greatest British films of all time.
+In 1943, Kerr played three roles in Michael Powell and Emeric Pressburger's romantic-war drama The Life and Death of Colonel Blimp, which consistently ranks among the greatest British films of all time.
 Following major successes in the spy comedy I See a Dark Stranger (1946) and psychological drama Black Narcissus (1947), Kerr transitioned to Hollywood under the helm of Metro-Goldwyn-Mayer Studios (MGM).